basephp/support/README.md

 Inspired by core helpers from the Laravel framework.

-This package was designed to be **independent from any specific framework** and give all your projects consistency.
+This package was designed to be **independent from any specific framework** and to give all your projects consistency.

 ## Contributions